ntrainor1/EventTrackerProject/README.md

 ### Project Operation

 This program has several methods to perform basic CRUD functions.
-The two GET methods, electricbills and electricbills/{id}, retrieve either all electric bill files or a single result based upon the id the user input.
-If the user uses the POST method, they can create an ElectricBill object with its own unique id in the database.
-The final remaining CRUD functions can be called up with PUT, PATCH, and DELETE based on the id the user inputs.
+The two GET methods, electricbills/ and electricbills/{id}/, retrieve either all electric bill files or a single result based upon the id the user input.
+If the user uses the POST method, they can create an ElectricBill object with its own unique id in the database (electricbills/).
+The final remaining CRUD functions can be called up with PUT, PATCH, and DELETE based on the id the user inputs (electricbills/{id}).

 The program also allows you to select specific data based on the fields for the ElectricBill entity.
-For example, if you call up electricbills/search/manager/{lastName}, you retrieve all electric bill files where the manager had that particular last name.
-Additionally, if you call up electricbills/search/price/{low}/{high}, electricbills/search/year/{low}/{high}, or electricbills/search/wattage/{low}/{high}, you retrieve all electric bill files within that particular range of cost, wattage, or years.
+For example, if you call up electricbills/search/manager/{lastName}/, you retrieve all electric bill files where the manager had that particular last name.
+Additionally, if you call up electricbills/search/price/{low}/{high}/, electricbills/search/year/{low}/{high}/, or electricbills/search/wattage/{low}/{high}/, you retrieve all electric bill files within that particular range of cost, wattage, or years.

 ## Lessons Learned